rgilks/planeo/README.md

 ## Recent Developments

+- **Configurable AI Agents (YYYY-MM-DD):** Refactored the AI agent system to support a variable number of agents defined via the `AI_AGENTS_CONFIG` environment variable.
+This replaces the previously hardcoded two-agent system.
+See `docs/ai-agents.md` for more information.
+- **Multi-AI Agent System (YYYY-MM-DD):** Introduced two AI agents, Iris and Cyan, capable of independent chat and vision-based responses.
+Their activities are broadcast via the event stream.
+See `docs/ai-agents.md` for more information.
 - **Text-to-Speech for Chat (2025-05-25):** Implemented text-to-speech for chat messages.
 Messages from other users are now read aloud using distinct, consistent voices.
 The system utilizes Google Cloud TTS.
 More details can be found in `docs/text-to-speech.md`.
 - **Chat Functionality (2025-05-25):** Users can now send and receive messages in a chat window.
 Messages are displayed with user identifiers and timestamps.
 - **Keyboard-Only Look Controls (2025-05-25):** Player look (camera orientation) is now controlled exclusively by keyboard.
 A/D keys or Left/Right arrow keys rotate the view left/right (yaw).
 Mouse look has been disabled.
 W/S or Up/Down arrow keys move forward/backward relative to the current view direction.